theleoborges/imminent/README.md

       (immi/on-success f do-more-work))))
 ```

-Both examples above are non-blcoking and use combinators to operate over single futures or a sequence of futures.
+Both examples above are **non-blocking** and use combinators to operate over single futures or a sequence of futures.
 The runnable examples can be found under `examples/netflix.clj`

 I highly recommend you keep reading for the full list :)